Keep your identity to yourself

 - Be clever when creating passwords or PINs.
 Identity thieves can use computer programs to try to discover your password or PIN.
 Make this harder for them by creating unique passwords or PINs that contain a mix of letters, numbers and non-alpha characters.
 Also, memorize all of your pins; never write them down and carry them around with you.

-The GEICO Identity Theft Protection Program, as provided by EA-USA, is not an insurance policy and does not provide any insurance benefits to Covered Members.
+The GEICO Portfolio Identity Protection Program, as provided by EA-USA, is not an insurance policy and does not provide any insurance benefits to Covered Members.
 When you click on the "Click here to enroll today" link, you will be taken to a site owned by EA-USA, not GEICO.